Indra Lesmana

-Indra Lesmana (born 28 March 1966) is an Indonesian arranger, composer, songwriter, and jazz musician of mixed Dutch, Minahasan, Javanese, Moluccans, Minangkabau, and Madurese descent.
+Indra Lesmana (born 28 March 1966) is an Indonesian arranger, composer, songwriter, and jazz musician.
 He is the father of an Indonesian actress and singer-songwriter, Eva Celia Lesmana.

 Biography

 Lesmana grew up in a house of music and musicians.
 His father was jazz guitarist and his mother was a singer.
 He began playing piano when he was nine.
 A year later, he played in his father's band.
 He attended the New South Wales Conservatorium of Music in Australia.

 In 1981, he and his father formed the Jack and Indra Lesmana Quartet with Karim Suweileh and James Morrison.
 The album Children of Fantasy was recorded in Indonesia and released by Queen Records.
 When he returned to Australia, he formed the Latin jazz fusion band Children of Fantasy with Jack Lesmana, Steve Brien, Dale Barlow, Tony Thijssen, and Harry Rivers.
 In 1982 he started Nebula with Andy Evans, Vince Genova, Carlinhos Goncalves, Steve Hunter, and Ken James.
 The album No Standing, with four compositions by Lesmana, was released in Australia by Jasmine and in Indonesia by Jackson.
 In 1983, he joined Tony Buck, Sandy Evans, and Steve Elphick to form the modern jazz band Women and Children First and recorded their first album in 1983.

 Zebra, an affiliate of MCA signed him to a contract and released No Standing as his solo album.
 The album was remastered by Bernie Grundman before being released in the U.S.

 Lesmana moved to California in 1985 and recorded For Earth and Heaven (1986) with Vinnie Colaiuta, Charlie Haden, Jimmy Haslip, Tootie Heath, Michael Landau, Airto Moreira, and Bobby Shew.
 His singles "No Standing" (No Standing) and "Stephanie" (For Earth and Heaven) entered the Billboard magazine jazz chart.
 He formed a 17-piece big band in March 2002.
 He wrote his first big band arrangement for the soundtrack to the film Rumah Ke Tujuh produced by his sister, Mira Lesmana.